Bayesian Negative Sampling for Recommendation: The proposed algorithm

-\end{proof} \end{proposition} Fig~\ref{Fig:TheoryDist} exhibits the distribution morphology of false negatives and true negatives derived from the ordinal relation with different types of $f(x)$: Gaussian distribution $x\sim \mathcal{N}(\mu,\sigma)$ (symmetrical), student distribution $x \sim t(n)$ (symmetrical), and Gamma distribution $x\sim Ga(\alpha,\lambda)$ (asymmetrical) .
+Fig~\ref{Fig:TheoryDist} exhibits the distribution morphology of false negatives and true negatives derived from the ordinal relation with different types of $f(x)$: Gaussian distribution $x\sim \mathcal{N}(\mu,\sigma)$ (symmetrical), student distribution $x \sim t(n)$ (symmetrical), and Gamma distribution $x\sim Ga(\alpha,\lambda)$ (asymmetrical) .
 As we can see, during the training process, the actual distribution of true/false negatives in Fig~\ref{Fig:DistributionStatistics} gradually exhibit the same structure as depicted in Fig~\ref{Fig:TheoryDist}.
+Different scoring functions and ranking models yield different density expressions $f(\cdot)$, but this separated structure is sufficient for us to classify true negatives and false negatives.

-For negative sampling, we do not need to concern about the specific expression of $f(x)$; Instead, the separated structure of the distributions of true negative and false negative suffices for performing negative classification.
-We put the negative classification against the Bayesian framework.
+So far, we do not know the explicit expression for the $f(x)$ and $F(x)$.
+Yet the calculation of empirical distribution function $ F_{n}(x)= \frac{1}{n}\sum_j I_{|X_\cdot \leq \hat{x}_l|}$ is easy to implement, which converges to common cumulative distribution function $F(x)$ almost surely by the strong law of large numbers.
+Glivenko theorem~\cite{glivenko:1933} strengthened this result by proving uniform convergence of $F_n(\cdot)$ to $F(\cdot)$.
+This conclusion helps us for calculating abstract function $F(\cdot)$.